 (Destroyer No. 215: displacement 1,215; length 314'4"; beam 31'9"; draft 9'10"; speed 35 k.; complement 122; armament 4 4-inch, 1 3-inch, 12 21-inch torpedo tubes; class Clemson)

-The first Borie (Destroyer No. 215) was launched 4 October 1919 by William Cramp and Sons Ship and Engine Building Co., Philadelphia, Pa.; sponsored by Miss Patty Borie, great-grandniece of Secretary Borie; and commissioned 24 March 1920, Lieutenant Commander E. F. Clement in command.
+The first Borie (Destroyer No. 215) was launched 4 October 1919 by William Cramp & Sons Ship & Engine Building Co., Philadelphia, Pa.; sponsored by Miss Patty Borie, great-grandniece of Secretary Borie; and commissioned on 24 March 1920, Lt.
+Cmdr.
+E. F. Clement in command.

-In April 1920 Borie joined the United States Naval Detachment in Turkish Waters for service in the Black Sea.
-The following year she reported to Destroyer Division 38, Asiatic Fleet, and for the next four years alternated between the Philippine Islands, during the inter, and Chefoo and Shanghai, China, during the summer.
+In April 1920, Borie joined the U.S. Naval Detachment in Turkish Waters for service in the Black Sea.
+The following year she reported to Destroyer Division 38, Asiatic Fleet, and for the next four years alternated between the Philippine Islands, during the winter, and Chefoo and Shanghai, China, during the summer.
 She then returned home and patrolled in the Caribbean until the spring of 1927 when she made a cruise to Europe.
 Borie remained with the Atlantic Fleet until 1929 when she began a three-year tour with the Asiatic Fleet.